The FMCSA has updated the CSA’s Safety Measurement System (SMS) with new SMS score information, ELD violations, and violation severity weights.

 Non-exempt drivers are subject to penalties for not complying with the ELD mandate.
 Fines for ELD violations could range from $1,000 to $10,000.
 According to the North American Transportation Association, a failure to comply with 395.8(a) has an average fine of $2,867.
 The highest recorded fine is $13,680.

 Additionally, non-exempt drivers are placed out-of-service if they don’t have a compliant ELD solution, and they cannot be dispatched on their next trip until they are compliant.

 Avoid ELD violations and save money by installing Motive ELDs.
 The Motive ELD is FMCSA-registered, feature-rich, and affordable for fleets of all sizes.
-If you’re looking for a reliable ELD compliance solution that helps you stay compliant, try Motive.
+If you’re looking for a reliable ELD compliance solution that helps you avoid dings to your SMS score while you stay compliant, try Motive.